silverlakesoftware/Mailboxes/Readme.md

 ## Overview

 Mailboxes is a low-level implementation of an actor-like computation model.
+It has the following goals:
 - high performance
 - support usage of C# idioms (i.e. async/await)
 - concurency model focused (i.e. local communication only)
-- integrate will with existing code
+- integrate well with existing code
 - strongly typed
 - provide building blocks for a more complete "pay as you go" actor system